marcianoo21/DGS_final_project/README.md

-# 🧬 DGS Final Project
-# – Monogenic Diabetes Variant Analysis
+# 🧬 DGS Final Project – Monogenic Diabetes Variant Analysis

+Monogenic diabetes is a rare form of diabetes that results from a mutation in a single gene.
+This genetic change can affect the way the body produces or uses insulin, leading to high blood sugar levels.
+Unlike Type 1 or Type 2 diabetes, monogenic diabetes often appears earlier in life and sometimes can be managed with targeted treatments, such as specific oral medications rather than insulin.
+Understanding the genetic basis of monogenic diabetes is key to accurate diagnosis and personalized care.

+## Aim of the Project
-This project evaluates the clinical utility of the DELFOS platform by comparing its ability to identify Monogenic Diabetes-related genetic variants against ClinGen, the current gold standard.
+The following project evaluates the clinical utility of the Delfos platform by comparing its ability to identify Monogenic Diabetes-related genetic variants against ClinGen, the current gold standard.

-The project is divided into two main parts:
+The project was divided into two main parts:

 1. **Knowledge Base Integration** using Hermes, Ulises, Delfos, and Sibila.
 2. **Variant Comparison** using SQL-based evaluation of ClinGen vs DELFOS data.